 - You don’t control your content – the blogging platform does.
 They could shut you down any time, and for any reason.
 Don’t believe me?
 Read this.

-- The web address of your blog will be long and hard to remember (like yourfreeblog.blogspot.com) instead of a catchy, branded address you choose.
+- The web address of your website will be long and hard to remember (like yourfreeblog.blogspot.com) instead of a catchy, branded address you choose.

 - You’re not allowed to advertise on most free blogging platforms, making it much harder to ever make money from blogging.